 - Unlike Robert White’s letters to Godlonton, these other ‘cronies’ letters do invoke and use notions of ‘race’ in a hierarchical moral order, around differences that are seen as ‘by nature’ ones, with Coloured people being problematic because seemingly between, but actually in allegiance terms part of ‘them’.

-For comments on all Robert White’s letters to Godlonton, see the overview provided in the commentary on the Cory Library collection.
+4.6 For comments on all of Robert White’s letters to Godlonton, including those in the Cape Colony Letters collection, see the overview provided in the commentary on the Cory Library collection.